-The Mitreva lab focuses on two main areas, both take advantage of next-generation genomic and computational approaches to empower the study of Infectious Diseases and the human Microbiome.
-We have had and hope to continue fruitful collaborations with collaborators from around the world so that we can together make a lasting contribution to both understanding of diseases at a molecular level and clinical practices to treat them.
+Our lab focuses on two main areas, taking advantage of next-generation genomic and computational approaches to empower the study of infectious diseases and the human microbiome.
+We have had and hope to continue fruitful collaborations with collaborators from around the world so that we can together make a lasting contribution to both understanding diseases at a molecular level and improving clinical practices to treat them.

 We have a sustained commitment to extending genomics for infectious agents (parasites, fungi, bacteria and viruses) by generating reference genomes and sequencing clinical/field isolates related to a specific phenotype.
 Our multi-omics approaches are revolutionizing the filed of infectious diseases and our work intends to translates basic science advances in genomics into practical knowledge that contributes to control or elimination of infectious diseases.

 - Antigen discovery

 - Population genomics

 The Mitreva lab receives funding from the following sources: